 You don't win eight Mr. Olympia titles by having just some dumbbells for your bench press workouts and a simple squat rack.

-While his favorite piece of equipment apparently is a full-size power rack, he also has a table crossover and multiple leg-press and leg-curl machines.
+While his favorite piece of equipment is a full-size power rack, he also has a table crossover and multiple leg-press and leg-curl machines.

 There are multiple flat and adjustable benches and such a variety of cable machines that I wonder how a single bodybuilder could need them all.